skrantzman/DNN_Tailwind/docs/index.md

 ### Performance

-Using the default theme included with the framework, we were able to get page load scores of 99 for Desktop, and 90 for Mobile, using Google's PageSpeed Insights!
+Using the default theme included with the framework, we were able to get page load scores of 99 for Desktop, and 90 for Mobile, using Google's PageSpeed Insights.
+For a DNN website, that's fast perfromance!\*

 ### Documentation

 Our [documentation](https://skrantzman.github.io/DNN_Tailwind/) outlines basic usage, modification, and advanced usage of this framework and developer workflow.
 If you are familiar with Tailwind, you're in the right place.
-If not, please take a few minutes to get acquainted with Tailwind CSS at [https://tailwindcss.com](https://tailwindcss.com/), then come on back and roll up your sleeves.
+If not, please take a few minutes to get acquainted with Tailwind CSS at [https://tailwindcss.com](https://tailwindcss.com/), then come on back and roll up your sleeves!

+\* _Page load speeds may vary based upon your site's complexity and content._